srichs/typora-theme-resume/README.md

 # Resume

 A Typora theme designed to create resumes using Markdown.
-This theme is also well-suited for outlines.
+This theme is also well-suited for outlines.The theme is based on the Gothic theme.
 The basic components of the theme appear like this:

 ![](./img/resume_basics.png)